xf1op/RoEnhancer/README.md

 ▶️ [Latest Release!!!](https://github.com/xf1op/RoEnhancer/releases/latest/) ◀️
 ## How does it work?
-- The script downloads user's chosen theme after that it gets applied and custom "clientappsettings" json file is moved into **Roblox client** or **Bloxstrap modifications folder** which changes *client settings* inside roblox application.
+- The script downloads user's chosen theme, after that it gets applied and within it custom "clientappsettings.json" file is moved into **Roblox client** or **Bloxstrap\modifications** folder which changes *client settings* inside roblox application.
 ## What does client settings json do?
 - Client settings json customizes user's game by ex. forcing light technology to increase game performance, lowering object and texture quality to utilize graphics card usage by few percents.
 I am able to make changes in json files BUT **i will never apply someone's exploitable fflags because i do not tolerate exploiters that make games not playable**.
 ## Why adding theme?